Five-year plans of China: Twelfth Plan (2011–2015)

-The Twelfth Five-Year Guideline was debated in mid-October 2010 at the fifth plenary session of the 17th Central Committee of the Chinese Communist Party, the same session in which Xi Jinping was selected as Vice Chairman of the Central Military Commission, and the full proposal for the plan was released following the plenum and approved by the National People's Congress on 14 March 2011.
+The 12th Five-Year Guideline was debated in mid-October 2010 at the fifth plenary session of the 17th Central Committee of the Chinese Communist Party, the same session in which Xi Jinping was selected as Vice Chairman of the Central Military Commission, and the full proposal for the plan was released following the plenum and approved by the National People's Congress on 14 March 2011.
 The plan shifted emphasis from investment towards consumption and development from urban and coastal areas toward rural and inland areas – initially by developing small cities and greenfield districts to absorb coastal migration.
 The plan also continued to advocate objectives set out in the Eleventh Five-Year Plan to enhance environmental protection, accelerate the process of opening and reform, and emphasize Hong Kong's role as a center of international finance.
 It prioritized more equitable wealth distribution, increased domestic consumption, and improved social infrastructure and social safety nets.
 Improvements in the social safety net were intended to reduce precautionary saving.
 The plan sought to expand the services industry in order to increase employment and continue urbanization to help raise real wages.

 Thirteenth Plan (2016–2020)

-Continuing themes from the Twelfth Five-Year Plan, the Thirteenth Five-Year Plan also sought to boost the services sector, increase urbanization, and expand the social safety net to reduce precautionary savings.
+Continuing themes from the 12th Five-Year Plan, the 13th Five-Year Plan also sought to boost the services sector, increase urbanization, and expand the social safety net to reduce precautionary savings.
 It also emphasized innovation, the completion of building a moderately prosperous society, and started the "Made in China 2025" plan.